How to Control Sooty Mold on Crape Myrtles

 Like any mold, it can be cleaned up with mild dish soap and water.
 However, a little cleaning will not eliminate or control the problem: a CMBS infestation.

-How to Control CMBS Infestation
+How to Control Crape Myrtle Bark Scale Infestation

-CMBS can be controlled by systemic insecticides or by the help of lady beetles.
+Crape Myrtle Bark Scale Infestation (CMBS) can be controlled by systemic insecticides or by the help of lady beetles.
 While Lady beetles are a fine organic, natural solution, lady beetles do not multiple as quickly as CMBS.
 They are not as effective as systemic insecticide treatments, especially if the CMBS numbers are high.

 There are several commercial CMBS treatments available.
 However, we recommend that you consult with an ISA certified arborist experienced in treating CMBS infestation.
 A follow-up treatment one year after the initial treatment is recommended.
 Occasionally, the best solution is to have the tree or trees destroyed.